 All companies in the B2B industry can take advantage of ABM.
 In fact over 70% of B2B marketers use ABM.
-With account-based marketing statistics like that, if you’re not currently using an ABM strategy, your competitors likely are.
+With account-based marketing statistics like that, if you’re not currently using an account-based marketing strategy, your competitors likely are.

 Whether you’re looking to renew a contract with a current client or nurture a high-value lead, your team (or digital marketing agency) can leverage this marketing strategy to increase your sales, revenue, and more.

 8 fantastic benefits of account-based marketing

-Now that you know account-based marketing’s definition and what companies benefit from it, let’s move onto the benefits of account-based marketing:
+Now that you know account-based marketing definition and what companies benefit from it, let’s move onto the benefits of abm: